-There were between six and 12 people in each focus group, led by appropriately trained, local facilitators.
+There were between six and 12 people in each focus group, led by appropriately trained local facilitators.
 Men, women and young people conferred in separate groups, recording their ideas in words and pictures on large sheets of paper.
-Then, all groups were brought together to share their ideas and the overall results were documented.
-The amount of time spent on this varied depending on the activity.
+All groups were then brought together to share their ideas and the overall results were documented.
+The amount of time spent on this varied, depending on the activity.

-The following tools were used:
+The following tools were used.

-1: Village map and land-use map
+1: Village map and land-use map (Figure 16).

-Figure 15: Example of a community map, Holopeka community
+Figure 16: Example of a community map, Holopeka community